Hereloss/Contact_Tech_Test/README.md

 As a user,
-So I can find all people fitting this location search, I would like a list of people to be returned
+So I can find all people fitting this location search, I would like a list of all people fitting the search to be returned

 ### Process